-- 1. The legislation of Georgia on medicines and pharmaceutical activities comprises the Constitution of Georgia, international agreements and treaties of Georgia, this Law, and other legislative and subordinate normative acts of Georgia. - 2.
-This Law aims to facilitate the population's increased access to safe pharmaceutical products, and, to ensure this, establishes a legal framework for regulating the circulation of pharmaceutical products and the rights and obligations of natural and legal persons in this field. - 3.
-The state regulation mechanisms provided for by this Law shall be applicable to complementary medicinal products, biologically active additives and para therapeutic products, if an interested person performs the voluntary registration of these products on his/her/its own initiative under the national regime of state registration of pharmaceutical products.
+- 1. The legislation of Georgia on medicines and pharmaceutical activities shall include the Constitution of Georgia, international agreements and treaties of Georgia, this Law, and other legislative and subordinate normative acts of Georgia. - 2.
+This Law shall aim to facilitate the increase of population's access to safe pharmaceutical products, and, to ensure this, shall establish a legal framework for regulating the circulation of pharmaceutical products and the rights and duties of natural and legal persons in this field. - 3.
+The state regulation mechanisms provided for by this Law shall be applicable to complementary medicinal products, biologically active additives and para therapeutic products if an interested person performs voluntary registration of the products on his/her/its own initiative under the national regime of state registration of pharmaceutical products.